AvatarWorld/FinchUnitySDK/README.md

 * Open "Assets/Finch/Scenes/DashSample" scene if you want to use SDK for 3DOF controller.

 These scenes contain all necessary components for Finch support.

-You can [report issues](https://github.com/FinchTechnologies/FinchUnitySDK/issues) found in the SDK and documentation, as well as contact technical support at developers@finch-vr.com.